arkutils/arkutils-website/README.md

 # Ark Tools website utilities

-A small collection of utilities focused on an around the game Ark: Survival Evolved.
+A small collection of utilities focused on an around the game ARK: Survival Evolved.

 ## Developing